acecross/coding_challenge/Readme.md

 ## Training

 To train the model, run the `train.py` script.
-You can customize the hyperparameters such as batch size, learning rate, and number of epochs in the script.
+You can customize the hyperparameters such as batch size, learning rate, and number of epochs in the corresponding yaml file (cfg/train.yaml).
+Make sure to add your training data and adjust the paths in the yaml files accordingly.
 During training, the model's performance on the validation set is monitored to prevent overfitting.
 ## Evaluation

 After training, the trained model can be compared with the `compare_results.py` file.